hashbang/hashbang/abuse/signup.md

   using an implementation-defined mechanism.
   [Snappy](https://github.com/golang/snappy)-compressed JSON is suitable.
-- The serialized data is encrypted, using an authenticated encryption primitive such as AES-GCM, against a constant, symmetric key that is randomly generated when the API server starts (and never persisted to disk).
+- The serialized data is encrypted, using an authenticated encryption primitive such as AES128-GCM, with a constant, symmetric key that is randomly generated when the API server starts (and never persisted to disk) and a large, random nonce.
+- The random nonce is appended to the ciphertext.
-- The encrypted data is Base64-encoded, using the
+- The resulting data is Base64-encoded, using the
   [RFC 4648 URL-safe alphabet](https://tools.ietf.org/html/rfc4648#section-5).

 The use of a random, volatile key for token encryption implies two trade-offs: